BOOK A STAY IN THE LODGE

 1908

 The giant glacier, first sighted by Hesketh Prichard, was immortalized by a Swedish expedition in 1908.
-When Professor Percy Quesnel from Upsala University noticed the immensity of the Glaciar Upsala, he named it in honor of his famous house of studies.
+When Professor Percy Quesnel from Upsala University noticed the immensity of the Glaciar Upsala, he named it in honor of his prestigious academic home.
 Today, it is one of the main attractions in Parque Nacional Los Glaciares.

 1937